sketchplugins/plugin-directory/README.md

 - [getflourish/Sketch-Style-Inventory](https://github.com/getflourish/sketch-style-inventory) Generate a visual style sheet with all colors and text styles that you are using in Sketch.
 - [graphical-iain/Copy-SCSS-Colors](https://github.com/graphical-iain/copy-scss-colors) Sketch.app Plugin to copy colors to clipboard as SCSS variable definitions.
 - [groove25/DrawingKit](https://github.com/groove25/drawingkit) DrawingKit is a collection of commands for use in Sketch.
+- [hrescak/Sketch-Flex-Layout](https://github.com/hrescak/sketch-flex-layout) Plugin for Sketch allowing for CSS Flexbox layouts using stylesheets and prototypes
 - [hrescak/sketchPlugins](https://github.com/hrescak/sketchplugins) A box for random sketch plugins: **Toggle Specs** (cmd+L) toggles visibility of all of the layer groups in your document named "specs".
 Other than specs this could be useful with hidden guides.
 - [hugocornejo/sketch-mirror-refresh](https://github.com/hugocornejo/sketch-mirror-refresh) A little plugin to force Sketch Mirror to refresh the whole screen, for those situations when Mirror gets a little bit lazy and refuses to update the last actions.
 - [ichord/sketch-divine-proportions](https://github.com/ichord/sketch-divine-proportions) A plugin for Sketch to generate divine proportions automatically.